"Very impressive." "Thorough and has extensive knowledge of his field of expertise."

 Chambers UK Bar, 2022

-He is appointed to List A on the Unified List of Specialist Regulatory Advocates in Health and Safety and Environmental Law and is a Recorder of the Crown Court.
+Prior to taking silk, Cameron was on List A on the Unified List of Specialist Regulatory Advocates in Health and Safety and Environmental Law.
+He is a Recorder of the Crown Court.

 • Cameron is the go-to barrister for prosecuting our multi-handed, complex consumer fraud cases.